DBO-DKFZ/multistain_cyclegan_normalization/README.md

 We recommend using our publicly available pipeline for tiling whole slide images that can be found here: [WSI Preprocessing](https://github.com/DBO-DKFZ/wsi_preprocessing)

 ### Citation
+If you use this work for your research please cite:

+ @misc{hetz2023multidomain,
-If you use this work for your research please cite: _Multi-domain stain normalization for digital pathology: A cycle-consistent adversarial network approach for whole slide images_
+      title={Multi-domain stain normalization for digital pathology: A cycle-consistent adversarial network for whole slide images}, author={Martin J. Hetz and Tabea-Clara Bucher and Titus J. Brinker}, year={2023},
+      eprint={2301.09431},
+      archivePrefix={arXiv},
+      primaryClass={eess.IV}
+}